-The organization moved from OM3 to OM4 glass last year and has a few runs that require single-mode because of the long distances involved (around the 600-foot range).
-Judging by these runs, it’s clear this organization truly respects layer one and is always trying to understand upcoming technologies.
+The organization moved from OM3 to OM4 glass last year and had a few runs that required singlemode because of the long distances involved (around the 600-foot range).
+Judging by these runs, it’s clear this organization truly respects layer one infrastructure and is always trying to understand upcoming technologies.

-A representative of the organization expressed concerns about industry talk, where he had overheard that a 16- and 32-fiber MPO connector would be needed for 400G speeds.
+The organization expressed concerns regarding industry talk that a 16 and 32-fiber MPO connector would be needed for 400G speeds.
 These connectors would not be compatible with currently installed 12-fiber MPO connectors, thus creating a significant challenge in migration to those speeds.

-The April 2015 release of the IEEE 802.3bm Ethernet standards addresses 40G and 100G transceivers.
-It covers the LC style 40G QSFP transceivers and introduces the MPO/MTP® style 100G SR-4 transceivers.
+The April 2015 release of the IEEE 802.3bm Ethernet standards addressed 40G and 100G transceivers.
+It covered the LC style 40G QSFP transceivers and introduced the MPO/MTP® style 100G SR-4 transceivers.
 Many thought that this document would also introduce 400G Ethernet, but it did not.
 However, 400G Ethernet will be released in a separate standards document in the upcoming 2017 IEEE 802.3bs update.

 The reason for the adoption of the new 16-fiber MPO/MTP® connector is that the new speed per fiber has increased from 10G to 25G.
 To achieve 400G, the connector needs to have 16 fibers X 25G to equal 400G for each connection.
 This new connector does not plug into or mate with the traditional or legacy 12-fiber MPO/MTP® connectors that currently dominate the marketplace.
-This is the reason for concern from the financial organization.
 If all of the organization’s current structured cabling uses the 12-fiber MPO/MTP® connector, how will it migrate to the 16-fiber connector for 400G requirements?

 Are you migrating to 40/100G Ethernet?
 Download this free white paper to learn successful transition strategies.